Everything that is of my kind, in nature and history,

 How best should we interpret this?
 Tragically or triumphantly?
 To have this quoted boldly here may suggest the triumphal interpretation: that my kind is humankind and that all we have is each other.
 The tragic reading makes more sense to me: that, first and foremost, we are individuals, too often lost within ourselves.
 Our aim is to look onto reality with new eyes, to explore a set of truths our individuality blinds us to.
 In our increasingly complex world, the probability your neighbor appreciates the symmetrical rise in nuance is decreasing (let alone having the capacity/will; many are just surviving); who wishes to be lonely and with no neighbor?
 Bless the internet for giving everyone the opportunity to have an infinite set of neighbors.

 Email me as you wish.
-I will do my best to reach back to you.- alborz
+I will do my best to reach back to you.
+I also respond to X dms too!- alborz